5k Ratings

 Cyber liability insurance

-Nowadays, warehouse records are kept as digital files in a computer system or database that is constantly updated with sensitive product and customer information regarding orders.
+Nowadays, warehouse records are kept as digital files in a computer system or database constantly updated with sensitive product and customer information regarding orders.
 These systems are subject to cyber attackers as they attempt to steal sensitive information and documents.

 Equipment breakdown coverage